9.6 Stop, Modify, or Refer: Signs and Symptoms During Training

 Modification is appropriate when capacity can be supported.
 If a client loses squat depth because fatigue is rising, reduce depth, load, tempo demand, or set length.
 If a client cannot control a lunge, use a split squat, support, shorter range, or a different lower-body pattern.
 If the client reports ordinary muscle burn without pain and mechanics are clean, normal coaching may continue.

 Stopping is appropriate when movement quality or symptoms cross a line.
-A deadlift with lumbar rounding under load should be stopped before the client completes the planned reps.
+A deadlift with lumbar rounding under load should be stopped before the planned reps finish.
 A client who becomes dizzy during intervals should stop exercising and sit or lie in a safe position while the trainer follows facility policy and monitors the situation.

-Referral language should be neutral.
-Say what was seen or reported and recommend evaluation.
+Referral language must be neutral and nondiagnostic.
+State what was seen or reported and recommend evaluation.
 Avoid saying the client has a disc problem, tendon tear, nerve impingement, or heart condition.
-A scope-safe phrase is: based on what you reported today, this is a good point to pause progression and have a healthcare professional evaluate it before we continue loading that pattern.
+A scope-safe phrase: 'Based on what you reported today, this is a good point to pause progression and have a healthcare professional evaluate it before we continue loading that pattern.'

-Documentation should be factual.
-Record the exercise, load, set, symptom report, observed change, action taken, and referral or emergency steps.
-Do not record guesses about pathology.
+Documentation should be factual: record the exercise, load, set, symptom report, observed change, action taken, and any referral or emergency steps — never guesses about pathology.
 If the client refuses referral, document that the recommendation was made and continue only within safe, scope-appropriate limits.

-Exam traps often suggest working around serious symptoms.
-For example, stretching a client with radiating leg pain, giving nutrition advice for dizziness, or telling a hypertensive client to use breath-holding for heavy lifts all miss the scope boundary.
-The trainer can adjust exercise variables, but cannot treat medical symptoms.
+Exam traps often suggest working around serious symptoms — stretching a client with radiating leg pain, giving nutrition advice for dizziness, or telling a hypertensive client to use breath-holding for heavy lifts.
+Each misses the scope boundary.
+The trainer can adjust exercise variables but cannot treat medical symptoms or alter medications.

 A client reports sharp pain radiating down the leg during a warm-up.
 What is the best trainer response?